 Also of interest is that Austin has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Austin is also a city of artists.
 Austin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Austin’s character.

 Austin is an extremely ethnically-diverse city.
 The people who call Austin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Austin residents report their race to be White, followed by Black or African-American.
+The greatest number of Austin residents report their race to be White, followed by Asian.
 Austin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.50% of the city’s residents.
-Important ancestries of people in Austin include English, Irish, Italian, and European.
+People of Hispanic or Latino origin account for 33.11% of the city’s residents.
+Important ancestries of people in Austin include German, English, Irish, Italian, and European.

 The most common language spoken in Austin is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.